 Red Door presents a selection of extraordinary, vivid and emotionally intense plays, but more than this, it is also our playground for invention, technological innovation and all manner of creative geekery.
 In addition to wonderful plays we feature filmed interviews with the Red Door playwrights.

-The ASC’s archived collection represents a unique insight into the development of Australian performance writing over the past 30 years.
+Australian Play’s archived collection represents a unique insight into the development of Australian performance writing over the past 30 years.
 It contains 1,157 plays which were distributed in manuscript form by the Australian Script Centre at various times during the organisation’s 30-year history but which were subsequently withdrawn from the current catalogue for a variety of reasons.

 In 2008, the collection was formally assessed through the National Library of Australia’s Community Heritage Grants program and found to be a collection of national cultural significance offering a potentially rich resource for future research into Australian literature and drama.
 Prompted by concerns for its longterm preservation and accessibility, the ASC board decided in 2009 to place the collection into the care of the NLA, where it is available for non-commercial research purposes.